pflaeging/gubernat/README.md

 There is a small test deployment in the [httpbin](httpbin/) folder.

+To use the test you have to define one of the two DNS configs:

+- define a wildcard DNS entry pointing to your gubernat host or
+- add httpbin host with your gubernat IP to `/etc/hosts` (or in Windows `C:\Windows\System32\Drivers\etc\hosts`)

 ## Raspian (Raspberry PI)

 Our first attempt on Raspbian (Raspberry PI 4)!